SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/Custom_Operator/Custom_Operator_Tutorial.md

 - Our custom operator currently forwards all operators, and not just filters.

-- We use the `Forward` method to execute a filter that uses data that is yet to be introduced by our custom operator in the subsequent step.
+- You use the `Forward` method to execute a filter that uses data that is yet to be introduced by our custom operator in the subsequent step.

   The optimized query now looks like this:

   ![filter by balance](~/user-guide/images/tutorial_2_query_5.png)

-  We cannot filter on the *Balance* column until calculations are performed and results are generated.
+  You cannot filter on the *Balance* column until calculations are performed and results are generated.

 To resolve these issues: